EENI Global Business School

 3. To explore the Sri Lankan trade relations with the student's country

-5. To examine the profile of Sri Lankan Companies
+5. To examine the profile of Sri Lankan companies

 6. To develop a business plan for the Sri Lankan Market